na-stewart/sanic-security/README.md

 * Refresh Encoder

-A new/refreshed session is returned during authentication if the client's current session expired and it requires encoding.
+A new/refreshed session is returned during authentication when the client's current session expires and it requires encoding.
 This should be be done automatically via middleware.

 ```python